Chapter 22 Back to the Monolith

 /apps/binance_mock/test/assets/exchange_info.json.
 We will create a new directory called /priv/cache where we will paste the exchange_info.json file.

-Next, we will take care of configuration that was deciding should we use the cached exchange info file mentioned above - inside the new application it will look as follows:
+Next, we will take care of the configuration that determined whether to use the cached exchange info file mentioned above - inside the new application it will look as follows:

 # /config/config.exs